mkrainbow/rtio/README.md

 ---

+> RTIO has REST-like features (such as immediate return of device call results), making it extremely simple for LLM to remotely control devices through MCP (Model Context Protocol).
+The blog [LLM-Based Remote LED Control](https://mkrainbow.com/blog/esp32_mcp_led/) demonstrates remote control of an LED via the MCP protocol.

 ## 1.1.
 Goals

 With just a few lines of key code, the "device capabilities" can be mapped to the cloud or edge as a URI, allowing direct access and control of the device via HTTP.